smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Cryptography.md

 - **Secure configuration storage**: Configuration files can be encrypted using a separate password
 - **Key derivation**: Uses PBKDF2 or scrypt to derive encryption keys from passwords
 - **Salt usage**: Configurable salt values prevent rainbow table attacks
+- **KMS integration**: For production environments, use Infisical KMS for hardware-backed key storage

 The system warns when using generated secrets instead of environment-provided secrets, encouraging proper key management in production.